MaryTim/InPost/README.md

 ### The data discoveries

-A non-trivial portion of this project's value came from carefully reading the API.
-Three discoveries shaped the design:

-**The InPost API exposes both free-text and structured opening hours.** The `opening_hours` field is a Polish-language free-text string (`"PN-PT 10-18 SB 10-14"`), but `operating_hours_extended.customer` is a structured object with day-keyed minute-since-midnight ranges.
-Switching from a regex parser of the free-text field to a 30-line dict-walker of the structured field improved coverage from 99.92% to 100% across non-24/7 lockers, and dropped ~70 lines of regex code.

 **Compartment-size data is universally `NO_DATA`.** Every record returns `locker_availability.details.{A, B, C} = "NO_DATA"`.
 The API exposes the structure but never populates the values.
 Any `parcel_size` filter would be filter theater; the project drops it explicitly.